New Cross railway station

+New Cross is an interchange station between the Windrush line of the London Overground and National Rail services operated by Southeastern, located in New Cross in south-east London.
+It is 4 mi 68 chain down the line from London Charing Cross and is in London fare zone 2.
+It is a southern terminus of some Windrush line services from Dalston Junction.

+There is an out-of-station interchange with New Cross Gate station, also situated on the Windrush line of the London Overground, located 620 m walk away.
+To avoid confusion with those at New Cross Gate, the platforms at New Cross are lettered rather than numbered.
+Ticket barriers control access to all platforms.

 History

 In the early Victorian railway boom two companies constructed lines through the area.
 The London and Croydon Railway (L&CR) built a station on the New Cross Road close to Hatcham in 1839.

 On 14 October 1844 a large fire that broke out in a paint shop destroyed carriage and engine sheds and workshops adjacent to the station.
 The fire was witnessed by Louis Philippe I, King of France who was travelling from the station to Dover.

 On 30 July 1849 the South Eastern Railway (SER) opened a station at North Kent Junction when the North Kent line opened linking Strood with the London and Greenwich Railway route to London Bridge.
 This station proved inconvenient so a new station called New Cross & Naval School was opened by the SER in October 1850 located adjacent to the New Cross Road in the heart of New Cross.
 In 1854 the station was renamed New Cross.
 Accordingly, both the South Eastern Railway (SER) and the London Brighton & South Coast Railway had stations named New Cross which caused confusion until the two companies were absorbed under the 1923 grouping into the Southern Railway and the name of the older station was changed to New Cross Gate; the ex-South Eastern station remained New Cross.

 On 7 December 1869 the East London Line opened serving the LBSCR New Cross station but it was not until 1 April 1880 that services (which started at Addiscombe and worked through to Liverpool Street) started operation via New Cross SER.
 Freight trains also operated via the East London Line and were hauled by Great Eastern Railway locomotives through to Hither Green Goods Yards.
 From 30 June 1911 East London Line passenger services south of New Cross ceased.